 Black Christmas is a great horror movie that just happens to be set at Christmas.
 The sisters of Pi Kappa Sigma (among them, Margot Kidder and Andrea Martin) are being harassed by the Moaner, a man who’s been calling the house to breathe heavily and eventually threaten the sisters with death.
 Debuting five years before Halloween, Black Christmas is a slasher movie forebearer and a clear influence on John Carpenter’s seminal work from 1979.
 It remains super creepy to this day — the sickening tension of a single, invisible man holding a group of women emotionally hostage with the looming threat of abstract violence is a construct that, unfortunately, has not lost any of its resonance.

 Christmas Evil (1980)

-The post for Christmas Evil claims, “First there was Halloween … Then came Friday the 13th … and NOW …” In other words, you’re supposed to consider this movie part of the horror Mount Rushmore.
-It’s not all that, but Evil is an interesting serial-killer profile movie about a man named Harry who is so severely disturbed by seeing his dad grope his mom while dressed as Santa that he grows up deeply obsessed with …being Santa.
+The poster for Christmas Evil claims, “First came Halloween … Then Friday 13th … and NOW.”
+In other words, you’re supposed to consider this movie part of the horror Mount Rushmore.
+It’s not all that, but Evil is an interesting serial-killer profile movie about a man named Harry who is so severely disturbed by seeing his dad grope his mom while dressed as Santa that he grows up deeply obsessed with … being Santa.
 He spies on neighborhood kids to keep track of who’s naughty and nice, and keeps his home festooned with Christmas décor.
 He even works at a toy factory.
 But one day, Harry realizes people ridicule him behind his back, and he snaps, going on a red-suited murder bender.
 Silent Night, Deadly Night may be the more popular Christmas slasher pic, but Christmas Evil paved the way.